joltdx/advent-of-code-2025/README.md

 optimizing whatnots, rinsing and repeating from step 1 until it was first of all giving a correct answer and secondly until running fast enough.
 Learned a lot in the process, next time I might consider finding a crate for it though...
 Crazy stuff

+## Day 11 - Reactor (The one with the device outputs path counting)
+>part 1 @ 10.431µs
+<br>part 2 @ 253.785µs

+Just simple DFS for part 1, with modification for part 2 to allow for avoiding a certain node (to be able to multiply sub paths for the end result) and memoization instead of just keeping track of visited nodes in a specific path.